 The Affordable Care Act, also known as the health care law, was created to expand access to affordable health care coverage to all Americans, lower costs, and improve quality and care coordination.
 Under the health care law, people will have:

 The Health Insurance Marketplaces is a way to find health coverage.
 On the Marketplaces, some people may be eligible for lower costs on health premiums and out-of-pocket costs based on their income.
+The current Health Insurance Marketplace open enrollment period is November 15, 2014, through February 15, 2015.

 If you are not enrolled in VA health care, you can apply at any time to have coverage under the standards of the health care law.
 The health care law does not change VA benefits or out-of-pocket costs.